This Fourth Edition of "Joining the War at Sea 1939-1945"

-Rangers to wrest the Mediterranean back from Axis control.
+Rangers to wrest the Mediterranean from Axis control.
 Casablanca, Sicily,

 Salerno, Anzio and Southern France.
-Told by eyewitness officer on fire support
+Told by an officer on fire support

 destroyer USS Edison DD-439.
-Includes key Mediterranean convoy
+Includes the loss of the U.S. destroyer

 Email: firstname.lastname@example.org If you put "1903" in subject line it will grab our attention.